alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Alice has private information $$x$$, and Bob has private information $$y$$.
-Function $$f(x,y)$$ is a public function that both Alice and Bob want to know, but neither Alice nor Bob wants the other party to learn their private inputs.
+Function $$f(x,y)$$ is a public function that both Alice and Bob want to know, but neither Alice nor Bob wants the other party to learn their input.

 ![problem setup](/public/secure-comp/setup.png)
 {: .centered }